cavtools/cav/README.md

 ## Goals

-- Learn everything I can about backend web frameworks, by writing one (?)
+- Learn as much as possible about backend web frameworks, by writing one from scratch (?)
   - [x] Zero third-party dependencies
-- It should come with everything I need to build any modern web app (minus the database)
+- It should come with everything a solo developer would need to build a modern web app (minus the database)
   - [x] Built-in request routing
   - [x] Easy static asset serving
   - [x] (Signed) cookies and JWTs (WIP)